-A. Introduction, Chapter 1:1-8

-V.1-Paul's standard opening associates his name with that of Timothy, who may have visited Colosse.

-V. 2-He does not mean to differentiate between the saints and the faithful.
-They are the same people.
+- A. Introduction, Chapter 1:1-8 - v.
+1 Paul's standard opening associates his name with that of Timothy, who may have visited Colosse. - v.
+2 He does not mean to differentiate between the saints and the faithful.
+They are the same people. - v.
+3 Paul gives thanks directly to "God...the Father."
+This is vv.
+4, 5 - Paul links the trinity of graces for believers:

-V. 3-Paul gives thanks directly to "God ... the Father."
-This is His redemptive provision (John 3:16).
+His redemptive provision (John 3:16).
 Gnosticism did not believe one could go directly to God, but rather through the emanations of God.